Leon-web-net/Simple-Neural-Network/README.md

 ## Future Work

 - **Expand network architecture:** Add more hidden layers and experiment with different activation functions to improve accuracy and model capacity.
-- **Visualization tools:** Integrate visualizations to display CSV image data and training metrics (e.g., loss and accuracy curves) for better insight into model performance.
+- **Visualisation tools:** Integrate visualisations to display CSV image data and training metrics (e.g., loss and accuracy curves) for better insight into model performance.
-- **Advanced optimization:** Implement additional training techniques such as momentum, Adam optimizer, or batch normalization.
+- **Optimisation:** Implement additional training techniques such as momentum, Adam optimizer, or batch normalisation.

 ---